ZeroWasteTeam/Documentation/BuildSystem.md

 **Note 1**: Circle CI and Travis CI are better and more mature than Git Hub actions in many aspects.
 The lack of organization level secrets is a limitation to be over come in git hub actions.
 Git hub actions is choosen as it provides easy integration to git hub packages and git hub repositories.
 Effective dashboarding mechanism is also not available in GitHub Actions.

-**Note 2**: JFron Artifactory and ProGet are better than GitHub Packages in many aspects.
+**Note 2**: JFrog Artifactory and ProGet are better than GitHub Packages in many aspects.
 The choice of GitHub packages is due to the integration with other build tools.
 It also provides an easy mechanism to download these packages for local developement.
 As it's integrated with the repository, there is no need to have separate credentials.
 The Git Hub packages are per repository.
 This when used as is creates many binary repositories.
 This has to be worked around

+## Branching Stratergy

+When using a git repository, its important have a proper branching stratery in place.
+There are many popular branching stratergies such as Git Flow, Github Flow, GitLab Flow, Release Flow, etc...

+* **Library Projects:** GitHub flow will be adopted for library projects (that produce artifacts such as maven, nuget, npm packages)
+* **Web Application Project:** Release flow will be adopted for web application projects (these projects will produce docker images and helm chats as artifacts)